 “meets the needs of all the requests we put forward as an industry”,

-and that they need it to be ratified.
+and that its needs it to be ratified.
 McLaren has said that the withdrawal agreement would provide urgently needed certainty.
 If the hon.
 Lady wants to follow the representations of our employers, she should do what they say and back the deal.

 Rural Post Offices

 The Government recognise the importance of post offices to rural communities across the UK and are committed to the post office network’s future.
 The Post Office offers targeted financial support in recognition of the unique challenges of running a rural post office.
 Postmasters who run community branches that are the last shop in the village can receive packages combining fixed and variable remuneration to reflect their special circumstances.

 Post offices in my rural villages of Newick, East Dean and Alfriston are still temporarily closed because the Post Office local model, on a transaction-fee basis, is not enticing potential postmasters.
 Will the Minister look at returning to a community-based Post Office model to help these post offices to reopen?